ligato/docs/docs/plugins/vpp-plugins.md

 ---

+## IPFIX Plugin

+The IPFIX plugin is used to manage [IPFIX][ipfix-rfc] configuration in VPP.
+It allows one to:

+- configure export of flowprobe information
+- configure flowprobe parameters
+- enable/disable the flowprobe feature for a specific interface

+**References**

+- [VPP IPFIX proto][vpp-ipfix-proto]
+- [VPP Flowprobe proto][vpp-flowprobe-proto]
+- [VPP IPFIX model][vpp-ipfix-model]

+Items to keep in mind when deploying flowprobe functionality on an interface:

+- flowprobe `cannot` be configured for any interface if flowprobe parameters were not set.
+- flowprobe parameters `cannot` be changed if the flowprobe Feature was enabled for at least one interface.

+---

 ## IPSec Plugin

 The IPSec plugin handles the configuration of **Security Policy Databases** (SPD) and **Security Associations** (SA) in VPP.